 Photoshop Wrinkle Removal

 Removing wrinkles isn’t going to be for all of your clients.
 Grandma may be offended, and grandpa certainly will be.
 After all, they’ve worked hard for those wrinkles!
-But removing wrinkles is great for your younger clients.
+But removing wrinkles is great for your younger clients and there are many Photoshop tips and tricks to try out.
 The example I’ll use today is under 20, yet with her young face, there’s room for improvement.

 There are a couple tools or techniques you can use when removing wrinkles in Photoshop.
 The first is the brush tool (frequently referred to as the airbrush tool).
 In this application you’ll want to adjust the hardness of the tool to be 0%.
 I also like to adjust the flow to be somewhere between 2 & 10%.
 Since the brush puts out flat color it will cover wrinkles much like makeup.
 A shortcut you’ll find useful is the option key.
 While holding option you can pick the color of the brush.
 You’ll want to switch the color on a regular basis to match the the tone of the area you’re working on to make your changes seamless.
 The goal is to cover the imperfections of the skin while keeping intact the natural shadows and tones that define facial features.